 Logan County Lightning

-Saturday was one of the few times that chasing a storm in West Virginia paid off.
+Saturday was one of the few times that observing a storm in West Virginia paid off.

 Chapmanville, WV - July 29, 2000